 Who the hell does this girl think she is?

 Hello!
 I’m a Chicago born and based feminist, librarian and worrier.
 I went to DePaul University for my undergrad and majored in Women’s and Gender Studies and minored in English Lit.
 Up until about the late 2000s I was woman about town (professionally speaking): I was a shampoo girl at an old lady beauty salon (some of my most valuable life lessons learned right there), I worked at a comedy club (where I mostly learned about sexism! yay!), and I worked at Planned Parenthood.
-Finally, I decided to put a little more of a fine point on my career and received my Masters in Library Science, and I am currently an Adult and Teen Librarian in a public library.
+Finally, I decided to put a little more of a fine point on my career and received my Masters in Library Science, and I am currently a librarian and Head of Adult Services at a pubic library.